Ardook/noor/docs/index.md

 #### Noor
-Noor is an experimental CUDA/GPU Monte-Carlo pathtracer.
+Noor is an experimental GPU Monte-Carlo pathtracer.
 It started (Noor 1.0) as part of a final class project (real-time Whitted raytracer) in 2009 and was recently resurrected as a pathtracer to assist me in learning and reinforcing the ideas and the topics covered in the PBRT book.

-#### Development environment:
-* Windows 10 64 bit
-* Visual Studio 2015 with Visual Assist
-* Nvidia CUDA ToolKit 9.1 and Nsight for Visual Studio
-* C++ (11 & 14)
-* Autodesk Maya
-* Gimp

 #### Acceleration Data Structures:
 * BVH
 * SBVH (removed)